Sustainable Use of Resources

 Initiatives to manage chemical substances

-In 2005, Bandai Namco Amusement became the first company in the amusement industry to commence green procurement initiatives.
-Since then, Bandai Namco Amusement has been pursuing procurement from suppliers who make rigorous efforts to appropriately manage chemical substances that could be harmful to people and the environment.
-As part of these initiatives, the company proactively utilizes eco-friendly components, materials, semiconductors, products, promotional items, and packaging that meets regulations both in Japan and overseas, thereby working to reduce its environmental burden.
+In 2005, Bandai Namco Experience became the first company in the amusement industry to commence green procurement initiatives.
+Since then, we have been promoting procurement from suppliers who are responsibly managing chemical substances that could be harmful to people and the environment.
+As part of these initiatives, the company proactively utilizes eco-friendly components, materials, semiconductors, products, promotional items, and packaging that meet regulations both in Japan and overseas, thereby working to reduce its environmental burden.

-Furthermore, when it comes to toys, Bandai Namco Amusement requires that they meet not only the Safety Toy standards (ST standards*) established by the Japan Toy Association, but also Bandai’s own quality standards in an effort to provide products that even small children can play with safely.
+When it comes to toys, Bandai requires that they meet not only the Safety Toy standards (ST standards*) established by the Japan Toy Association, but also Bandai’s own quality standards.
+We are constantly working to provide products that even small children can play with safely.

 *Safety Toy standards: In the toy industry, the ST mark is displayed on toys that have passed the ST standard compliance test conducted by third-party inspection agencies.
 This standard includes mechanical safety, flammability safety, and chemical safety.